MIRECC / CoE

 VISN 5 MIRECC – Putting Recovery Into Practice

-Featured Educational Products
+Featured Products and Pages

 The Link is a guiding link between VISN 5 MIRECC research outcomes and practice and treatment applications.
 It includes an overview of a research article and then links those findings to considerations for Veterans, Veteran Families and clinicians.